kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 Step 5: Configure the DMZ Gateway
 ---------------------------------------------------------

+Just like Step 4: Configure the Internal Gateway, this step configures two Gateway services, called App1 and App2, in the DMZ Gateway to demonstrate the Enterprise Shield reverse connectivity behavior in a configuration with multiple services.

 Perform the following steps to set up the App1 and App2 services in the DMZ Gateway.